vbsreenu/Illumina-CoVID19-RefMap/README.md

 # Illumina-CoVID19-RefMap

-### Remover PCR Primers
+### Remove PCR Primers

 Illumina sequencing is done using PCR amplicons.
 We have to remove PCR primers before doing any processing of the data.
-Depending on the priomer scheme, either ywe have [V1](https://raw.githubusercontent.com/artic-network/artic-ncov2019/master/primer_schemes/nCoV-2019/V1/nCoV-2019.tsv)  primers or [V2](https://raw.githubusercontent.com/artic-network/artic-ncov2019/master/primer_schemes/nCoV-2019/V2/nCoV-2019.tsv) primers in the fastq sequences.
+Depending on the primer scheme, either we have [V1](https://raw.githubusercontent.com/artic-network/artic-ncov2019/master/primer_schemes/nCoV-2019/V1/nCoV-2019.tsv)  primers or [V2](https://raw.githubusercontent.com/artic-network/artic-ncov2019/master/primer_schemes/nCoV-2019/V2/nCoV-2019.tsv) primers in the fastq sequences.

-The program cutadapt (with -b option for primers) is use for removing primers.
-There is an automated script available on alpha server to process fastq files.
+The program cutadapt (with -b option for primers) is used for removing primers.
+There is an automated script available on the alpha server to process fastq files.
 It can be used for V1 and V2 primer schemes.
 If a new primer scheme is used, those primer sequences should be added to this script.

 Usage is:
 ```